adam-jackson-cog/local-dev-setup/github-copilot/chatmodes/ux-prd.chatmode.md

 Once you have sufficient information, generate a comprehensive PRD using the template structure below.
 Ensure every section is thoroughly completed with specific, actionable details.

+You must create the PRD as a markdown document in the current directory as `[product_name].md`.

 ## PRD Template Structure

 Use this exact template structure for all generated PRDs: